Kiran Kumar Reddy

 Nallari Kiran Kumar Reddy (born 13 September 1960) is an Indian politician who served as the 16th Chief Minister of Andhra Pradesh between 25 November 2010 and 1 March 2014.
-He was the last Chief Minister of the Andhra Pradesh before the formation of the Telangana state on 2 June 2014.
+He was the last Chief Minister of the United Andhra Pradesh.

 Reddy was sworn in as the 16th Chief Minister of Andhra Pradesh on 25 November 2010.
 A four-time Member of the Legislative Assembly in Andhra Pradesh, he was a leader of the Indian National Congress party before resigning from it in February 2014 over the creation of Telangana state.
 Concurrently Reddy also submitted his resignation from the chief ministership to Governor E. S. L. Narasimhan; the latter accepted the resignation but asked Reddy to continue as caretaker chief minister.
 President's Rule was imposed in the state on 1 March 2014.
 On 10 March 2014 he floated his new political outfit called Jai Samaikyandhra Party.
 In elections the party failed to win a single seat and lost deposits in numerous seats.
 The party dissolved on 13 July 2018 and Reddy re-joined the Indian National Congress.